- Bartlett Legal Group

 How long will a VA claim take or an appeal if my claim is denied?

 As for appeals, they can take even longer.
-The process for resolving VA claim appeals has gotten faster since there has been a general outcry regarding the wait time but depending on what route you take for an appeal, it can take months to years.
+The process for resolving VA claim appeals has gotten faster since there has been a general outcry regarding the wait time.
+However, depending on what route you take for an appeal, it can take months to years.